 Tours of Las Coloradas from Merida

-➤ Rio Lagartos Eco Tour is one of the best options for tours from Merida.
+➤ Rio Lagartos and Las Coloradas Day Tour from Merida is one of the best options from Merida.
 This tour covers both Rio Lagartos and Las Coloradas.
-You’ll get the chance to go on a boat ride and see the famous flamingos, and you’ll partake in an ancient Mayan mud bath ritual.
+You’ll get the chance to go on a boat ride and see the famous flamingos, and you’ll partake in an ancient Mayan mud bath ritual, before heading to the beautiful pink lakes.
 BOOK IT HERE

 Tour of Las Coloradas from Cancun / Playa del Carmen / Tulum